TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

+- [ ] add a getText method to the text symbol.
 - [ ] make the usfull functions.
 	- [x] is in server body.
 	- [/] generate server body subtree.